rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 # Paths of nodes

 * (/see/ "path (p) over relation (R)" /)
-* paths are seen as sequences of adjacent nodes
+* paths are sequences of adjacent nodes
-* this allows to use sequence-based definitions
+* all sequence-based definitions apply to paths
 * e.g. length-of, subsequence-of, prefix-of, ...
 * i.e. `(s subpath-of t) := (s subsequence-of t)`

-Note that, unless specified otherwise, all paths in the current discussion are considered to be uni-directional paths consistent with the underlying relation of an arborescence (i.e. top-down oriented paths).
+Note that, unless specified otherwise, all paths in the current discussion are considered to be uni-directional paths in the direction of the underlying relation of an arborescence (i.e. top-down oriented paths).

 <!-- ======================================================================= -->
 ## set of paths P over T

-Like any other endo-relation relation `R`, a tree `T := (N,E)` can be seen to have a set of all possible paths `P` associated with it - i.e. `T := (N,E,P)`.
+Like any other endo-relation relation `R`, a tree `T := (N,E)` can be seen to include a set of all possible paths `P` - i.e. `T := (N,E,P)`.
+That is, `P` contains a path for any pair `(a,d in N)` such that `(a ancestor-of d)`.

-* node-independent - two paths that have no node in common
-* edge-independent - two paths that have no edge in common
-* aka. node-disjoint, edge-disjoint
-* node-disjoint -> edge-disjoint
 * distance between nodes - the length of the shortest path
 * diameter of a component - the length of the longest path
+* node-disjoint - two paths that have no node in common
+* edge-disjoint - two paths that have no edge in common
+* node-disjoint -> edge-disjoint

 <!-- ======================================================================= -->
 ## multi-directional paths